auth0/docs/articles/flows/concepts/mobile-login-flow.md

 During authentication, mobile/native applications can use the OAuth 2.0 Authorization Code Flow, but they require additional security because they:

-* cannot securely store a Client Secret
+* Cannot securely store a Client Secret.
+Decompiling the app will reveal the Client Secret.
+The Client Secret is bound to the app and is the same for all users and devices.
-* may make use of a custom URL scheme to capture redirects (e.g., MyApp://) potentially allowing malicious applications to receive an Authorization Code from your Authorization Server.
+* May make use of a custom URL scheme to capture redirects (e.g., MyApp://) potentially allowing malicious applications to receive an Authorization Code from your Authorization Server.

 To mitigate this, OAuth 2.0 provides a version of the Authorization Code Flow which makes use of a Proof Key for Code Exchange (PKCE) (defined in [OAuth 2.0 RFC 7636](https://tools.ietf.org/html/rfc7636)).